 Summertime is a season beloved by many, but it has one glaring negative: mosquitoes.
 If you live in a warm climate, these pesky insects might even be around most of the year.
 Unfortunately, even the simplest skin trauma—including a bug bite—can lead to discoloration if you're unlucky enough.
-If you’re a mosquito magnet, you won't only end up annoyed by the resulting itching, but your skin could end up riddled with equally annoying dark spots.
+If you’re a mosquito magnet, you won't only end up annoyed by the resulting itching, but your skin could be left with equally annoying dark spots.

 Meet the Expert

-- Marthe Dika, MD, FAAD, is a board-certified dermatologist specializing in skin cancer prevention and treatment, and the management of complex skin conditions such as acne, eczema, and rashes.
+- Marthe Dika, MD, FAAD, is a board-certified dermatologist specializing in skin cancer prevention and treatment as well as the management of complex skin conditions, such as acne, eczema, and rashes.
 She currently works as a dermatologist at the Wisconsin-based Forefront Dermatology.

-Below, we've rounded up four ways to fade the dark spots brought on by insect bites, with tips from Dika and dermatologist Jordan Carqueville, MD.
+Below, we've rounded up eight ways to fade the dark spots brought on by insect bites, with tips from Dika and dermatologist Jordan Carqueville, MD.

-Another important mode of protection is via sunscreen.
-Though it might not ward off bugs, it can help protect from UV rays, and too much sun can cause dark marks to get even darker, says Dika.
+Though it might not ward off bugs, sunscreen can help protect from UV rays, and too much sun can cause dark marks to get even darker, says Dika.
 "Sun protection/sunscreen is vital as sun exposure can actually make the area darker," she says.

 Try an Anti-Itch Cream

 Carqueville recommends hydroquinone on dark spots.
 "Hydroquinone will block tyrosinase, the enzyme that produces pigment in the skin and will prevent further darkening of the spot," she says.
 It's important to note, however, that hydroquinone can be problematic for people of color.
-When using fade creams or ingredients to fade marks, only apply the lightening agents to the dark spots.
-Don’t apply to the unaffected skin.
-Instead, treatments for the healing of scars are better.
-It's best to use hydroquinone under the recommendation (and supervision) of a dermatologist.
+When using fade creams or ingredients to fade marks, only apply the lightening agents to the dark spots (and apply sunscreen on top to improve efficacy).
+It's best to use hydroquinone under the recommendation of a dermatologist.